Udinese beats 10-man Sampdoria 4-0 thanks to 3 penalties | FOX Sports

 The two goalscorers combined for Udinese’s third, five minutes from time, when De Paul set up Lopez for a delightful chip.

-There was still time for another penalty which Fofana won and converted after being nudged in the back by Gian Marco Ferrari.
+There was another penalty which Fofana won and converted after being nudged in the back by Gian Marco Ferrari.